joejag/wikiindex/doc/arch/adr-001-search_and_indexing.md

 ## Consequences

-* The application needs 0.5Gb RAM to run with 130K documents loaded in memory
+* The application needs 0.5Gb RAM to run with 130K documents loaded in memory, 400mb seems to be due to our approach
+* Search is O(n)
+* The average response time with 10 concurrent requests is 2 seconds, which will probably be unacceptable